 In Japan, traveler's checks and some foreign currencies can be used at most large hotels and duty-free shops; however, most businesses only accept the yen.
 More and more places including shops, hotels, and restaurants take credit cards.
 With a weaker yen, the easing of visa requirements, and the 2020 Tokyo Olympic and Paralympic Games bringing more tourists, there will be even more places that will start accepting credit cards.

 Whether you have a credit card or not, you really need to have some local currency.
 For the best rates, exchange your money at the airport, post office, or authorized foreign exchange bank before you start your Japanese adventure.

-Japan is mostly cash-only, but that’s changing; however, it’s still best to have cash when traveling to small cities and rural areas.
-It’s also preferred to use cash if the price is a small amount so you’ll want to have small denominations for taxis, tourist attractions, small restaurants, and shops.
+You must have cash when traveling to small cities and rural areas.
+It’s also preferred to use cash if the price is a small amount.
+In other words, you will want to have small denominations for taxis, tourist attractions, small restaurants, and shops.
 Coins are great to have on hand for travel lockers, public transportation, and vending machines.

 Do not rely on ATMs.
 Most Japanese ATMs do not accept foreign cards and might be closed at night or on the weekend.
 You should be able to find an ATM that you can use in 7-Eleven stores, the airports, post offices, or other international establishments that accommodate foreign travelers.
 In Japan, IC "integrated circuit" cards, which are prepaid transportation cards, can have value added to them and are handy to have for public transportation fares, lockers, and vending machines.